 (4) You will then be able to view your awards and accept/decline the loan amounts.
 Make sure that you submit and save.
 (You can also go to view financial aid on the left side of the page for a breakdown of fall/spring aid).

-(5) Make sure if you are accepting a student loan, that you go online to http://studentloans.gov to complete the Federal Direct Loan entrance counseling and master promissory note.
-You will also have to complete a loan seminar here on campus and complete a federal direct loan worksheet.
-For more information regarding loan requirements click: Loan Requirements.
+(5) If you are accepting a student loan, go online to http://studentloans.gov to complete the Federal Direct Loan entrance counseling and master promissory note.
+Check your to do list in OASIS for additional requirements.
 All loan requirements must be complete before your loan can be processed.
-Loans will be disbursed in two separate payments.

 (6) Watch your campus email by going to the www.np.edu website and clicking on webmail.
 You will use the same log in you used for your OASIS account.